 What if your teen occasionally knows what is best?
 What if suffering occasionally is a good thing?
 And if your teen manages to solve the problem in his own way, despite ignoring your advice—that may be the most frustrating of all.

-I recommend that you listen to your teenager, listen very carefully and try to understand where he is coming from.
+I recommend that instead of giving advice to teenagers immediately, you listen to your teenager.
+Listen very carefully and try to understand where he is coming from.
 This approach has much more power than you realize.
 Listen, and then repeat his thoughts back to him.

 It is helpful for teenagers to hear their thoughts and feelings reflected back to them so they can try to solve their own problems.